edsadr/windsurf-task-manager-workflow/docs/create-windsurf-rules.md

 2. Use the user's answers to refine and improve the rules document.
 3. Keep the document actionable, clear, and concise for both technical and non-technical contributors.
 4. To activate your rules, review the generated `windsurfrules.md`, make any necessary edits, and then manually rename it to `.windsurfrules` in your project root.

+> Run `/create-windsurf-rules` in Cascade to start this workflow.